Coventry United F.C.: Stadium

-Coventry United currently play their home games at The Butts Park Arena in Coventry.
+Coventry United currently play their home games at the Nick Newbold Stadium (formerly known as Butts Park Arena) in Coventry.

-Butts Park Arena is a multi-use sports stadium in Spon End, Coventry, England.
+Nick Newbold Stadium is a multi-use sports stadium in Spon End, Coventry, England.
 Its main use is as a rugby stadium.
 It is the home ground for Coventry R.F.C.

 It was also formerly the home ground of the Coventry Jets, an American football team.
 From the 2017–18 season, the stadium is also the home of Coventry United, a non-league football club.

 The stadium was built in 2004 and currently has one stand, known for sponsorship reasons as the XL Motors stand, which has a capacity of 3,000 and includes several conference and banqueting facilities.
 The West Stand which was a temporary structure holding 1,000 was removed at the end of the 2005–06 season on grounds of health and safety.
 There is also standing space for up to 1,000 supporters around the pitch.
 The stadium now holds a capacity of 5,200.

-In June 2019 the pitch was replaced with an artificial playing surface.
+In June 2019, the pitch was replaced with an artificial playing surface.